vincent123354/NeuralNetworkNumpy/readme.md

-# NeuralNetworkNumpy
+# Neural Network in Numpy

-Deep learning implementation in numpy.
+Deep learning implementation in numpy for practicing my understanding on the concepts.
+Feel free to give constructive comments on the implementation.

 Currently implemented:
 Layers: